 Ashurkov’s affidavit

-I worked closely with Slava Solodkiy, who was responsible for LIFE’s marketing initiatives, and I coordinated the review and approval of the project and its launch with Mr. Navalny.
-As part of this partnership, it was envisaged that LIFE, through Bank24, would transfer 1% of the amount of payments on the branded cards to the fund.
+I worked closely with Slava Solodky who handled marketing initiatives for LIFE and coordinated Mr. Navalny’s review and approval of the project and its launch.
+Under this partnership, LIFE via Bank24.ru would provide transfer of 1% of card charges on the branded cards to the foundation.

-The “Navalny Card” project promised a potentially significant source of funding for our civic and anti-corruption efforts.
-Moreover, it would have enabled us to succeed in raising funds from businesses and corporations, many of which did not want to support our cause for fear of persecution by the Putin administration.
+The “Navalny Card” project offered our civil and anti-corruption efforts a potentially significant funding source.
+Further, it would permit us to make in-roads in raising funds from businesses and corporations, many of which were reluctant to support our cause for fear of retaliation from the Putin Administration.

 Now we record the discrepancies.